dougeby/IntuneDocs/intune/app-sdk-android-testing-guide.md

 ## Test Cases

-The following test cases provide by configuration and confirmation steps.
+The following test cases provide configuration and confirmation steps.
 Use this guidance to help troubleshoot Intune-managed Android app issues.

 ### Required PIN and corporate credentials